 The Iditarod Trail is the world’s most famous and grueling sled dog race, covering 938 miles across ice, forest, and frozen tundra, from Anchorage to Nome.
 It’s been run since the 1960s across a historic mail route between Seward and the goldfields of the northwest, originally served by sled dogs.

 The race was established to commemorate the role of sled dogs in Alaskan history.
 It’s been an enormous success, with the sport of dog sledding drawing competitors from all over the world.
 You can try mushing yourself at the racing kennels of the Seavey Homestead near Seward, where you’ll tour the racing kennels and meet adorable husky puppies.

-In summer, the dogs train with wheeled sleds, so even in the absence of snow, you’ll be able to enjoy a thrilling ride from the homestead to the base of Resurrection Mountain.
+During summer in Alaska, the dogs train with wheeled sleds, so even in the absence of snow, you’ll be able to enjoy a thrilling ride from the homestead to the base of Resurrection Mountain.

 Seward is also the location of an extreme running race on Mount Marathon, an Alaskan tradition held every Independence Day, which draws 1,000 runners.
 Competitors have to scale a 3,022-foot rock face and then stumble back down, often damaging themselves in the process.
 The race is a fantastic sight should you be in Seward for the Fourth of July.

 You can get your own taste of the route on a day hike up the mountain, although there’s an easier walking route than the steep Runner’s Trail.
 The views are magnificent, stretching the entire length of Resurrection Bay to the icy mass of the Harding Icefield.